gnolang/gno/docs/concepts/standard-library/coins.md

 ```

 The `Coins` slice can be included in a transaction made by a user addresses or a realm.
-They are then available for access by specific types of Bankers, which can manipulate them depending on their access rights.
+They are then available for access by specific types of Bankers, which can manipulate them depending on access rights.

+The Coin API can be found in under the `std` package [reference](../../reference/standard-library.md).